Girl Time!!

 Spending time with my girls for a few days reminds me of who I am at my core and how far I’ve come.

-Because yes, I have made some changes—important ones.
+Because yes - I have made some changes—important ones.

-As do “my girls.”
+So do “my girls.”

 These are the friends who KNOW me.
 They LOVE me just as I am.
 At my core.
 And they remind me why I should do things that inspire me.
-Sometimes, I am confident and can grab bulls by their horns.
-But other times, I feel utterly unworthy of taking risks or going out on a limb, even if it’s something I know in my bones.

-I need my girlfriends to remind me of who I am deep inside.
-Not many people can do that.
+I need my girlfriends to remind me of who I am - deep inside.

-I need that.
-We ALL need it.
-We need people we can trust to remind us of who we are; that we are loved, and that we are worth taking a risk on ourselves.
-We need those loving and understanding cheerleaders to walk through life with us.
+We need people we trust to remind us of who we are, remind us we are loved, and that we are worth taking a risk on ourselves.
+We need those loving cheerleaders to walk through life with us.

-Therefore, I decree that we must make girl time a priority!
-We must value our deep friendships for what they mean to us, both individually and as a whole.
+We must value our deep friendships for what they mean to us, both individually and collectively.

 Women are a community.
 Sisterhood is a community.
 It is vital to our growth and our survival.